7 classic must-read polymer flood submissions

 Taking a class is fine.
 Skimming a text book is great.
 Reading a few technical papers is okay.
 Attending a lecture might help.

-But if you want a real look at polymer field implementations you need to read polymer flood applications submitted to the regulator.
-Each application is ground truthed to actual UWIs.
-Each application is adjudicated by a picky regulator.
+But if you want a real look at polymer field implementations you need to use AppIntel AI to find polymer flood submissions by industry.
+Each submission is ground truthed to actual UWIs.
+Each submission is adjudicated by a picky regulator.

 1. Primer